QuinnFreedman/modular/docs/components.md

 ### Resistors

-All my modules use 1/4 Watt THT resitors.
+All my modules use 1/4 Watt THT resistors.
 These are the standard resistors that you will find in any DIY kit.
 The specific specs and tolerances do not matter.
 I recommend buying a kit of all different values together.
 This is probably cheaper and easier than buying the specific resistors listed in each module.

 ### Capacitors